I ran into a problem with a customer late last week that I had never encountered before. That's not really saying much, but the solution surprised me!

 I screen shared with an administrator and we saw four Timesheet Queue related jobs were sitting at a State of "Processing" with a completion of 100%; they were just sitting there and not going away.
 I cancelled the jobs thinking they were hung somehow and knowing it would only affect four users’ timesheets.
 That seemed to resolve the problem as the queue began to show fewer jobs on every refresh, so we ended the call.
 But...
 I checked in with the customer later in the day and the queue was still at 1500 jobs and they were processing “very slowly”.

 You can see in the screenshot above that two jobs were interfering with each other; the same stored procedure, projectserver_published.dbo.msp_timesheetq_lock_next_available_group, being run from either app server were blocking each other and couldn’t run simultaneously.
 CPU time and disk I/O were off the charts.
 A different SQL query showed that each procedure was taking almost a second each.
-The customer's SQL DBA ran the following query to clear the process cache in SQL, which caused SQL to refresh/recompile the stored procedure’s execution plan.
-This caused the queue to start running smoothly again and to process job very quickly.
+The customer's SQL DBA ran the query below to clear the process cache in the SQL Server, which caused SQL to refresh/recompile the stored procedure’s execution plans.
+This caused the queue to start running smoothly again and to process jobs very quickly.
 When we finally ended the call, there were 7 active jobs in the queue and they were all project save/publish related.

 Here’s a link to the free process cache command the DBA used; DBCC FREEPROCCACHE (Transact-SQL) - http://technet.microsoft.com/en-us/library/ms174283.aspx

 Researching the problem further, I found this blog article from Brian Smith sums up what we were seeing and provides precisely the fix the customer DBA used - http://blogs.msdn.com/b/brismith/archive/2012/09/19/when-your-project-server-queue-slows-down.aspx